Spirit Quick Start Guide

 The Portable Batch System (PBS Professional ™) is the workload management system for Spirit.
 To submit a batch job, use the following command:qsub [ options ] my_job_script

 where my_job_script is the name of the file containing your batch script.
-For more information on using PBS or on job scripts, see the Spirit User Guide, the PBS User Guide, or the sample script examples found in the $SAMPLES_HOME directory on Spirit.
+For more information on using PBS or on job scripts, see the Spirit User Guide, the Spirit PBS Guide, or the sample script examples in the $SAMPLES_HOME directory on Spirit.

 7. Batch queues

 The following table describes the PBS queues available on Spirit:

 |Highest||urgent||Urgent||168 Hours||36720||Jobs belonging to DoD HPCMP Urgent Projects.|

 |User testing;In the debug queue, you may use 736 cores for 1 hour or 1472 cores for 1/2 hour.|